CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 - post_processing_gw.py can also detect, decode and handle LoRaWAN packet with the ["gateway_conf"]["raw"] option.
 - you can use raw format for both lora_gateway and post_processing_gw.py and still be able to use the non-LoRaWAN mode because post_processing_gw.py can distinguish between non-LoRaWAN packet format and LoRaWAN packet format.
 Therefore if you have mixed scenarios you can use the ["gateway_conf"]["raw"] to be able to handle both cases: encapsulated and native LoRaWAN packet.

 **Important**: when end-device is using encryption (#define WITH_AES) we use the LoRaWAN packet format and encryption procedure because we simply want to reuse the LoRaWAN python library for decryption.
-Therefore the 4-byte appkey is not used.
-Besides, with encryption this simple packet filtering mechanism becomes obsolete as MIC checking is better.
+The 4-byte appkey can still be used as an additional way to filter out messages.

 How to update your gateway
 ==========================